YOU CAN'T BE FIXED!

 “Fixed” as Emotional Avoidance

 The desire to be “fixed” becomes problematic when it’s really a sophisticated form of avoidance.
-Instead of learning to be with difficult emotions, to understand them, to tolerate them, to let them move through us, we treat them as evidence that something is fundamentally broken.
+Instead of learning to be with difficult emotions, we treat them as evidence that something is fundamentally broken.
+We search for solutions that will finally make us stop feeling: the right medication, the right therapist, the right self-help book, or the right mindfulness practice.

 The Cost of Emotional Immunity